Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 25 year old George Margetson married 21 year old Elizabeth Marjoram in the Parish Church at Great Ellingham on November 10th, 1859.
 Both were single and of Great Ellingham.

-Burials appear in the Great Ellingham Parish Registers for three of the children: first born George was buried on December 3rd, 1861 aged 18 months, James William was buried on June 1st, 1865 aged seven months and Julia (also aged seven months) was buried on January 8th, 1868.
+Sadly, burials appear in the Great Ellingham Parish Registers for three of the children.
+First-born George was buried on December 3rd, 1861 aged 18 months, James William was buried on June 1st, 1865 aged seven months, and Julia (also aged seven months) was buried on January 8th, 1868.

 Marriage to widow Hannah Neave

-The marriage between widower George Margetson and widow Hannah Neave took place in the Church of St James on January 16th, 1870.
+On the 16th January, 1870, widower George Margetson married widow Hannah Neave in the Church of St James, Great Ellingham.

-George Margetson was aged 34 and his bride Hannah fourteen years his senior at 48.
+George was 34 and, at 48, his bride Hannah was some fourteen years his senior.
 Hannah, who had been married twice before, was the daughter of Thomas Webster.

 A year later, George Margetson marries Ann Downes.
 As mentioned, the couple were captured in separate households by the 1891 census.

-Just over a year after the 1891 census was taken, George Margetson was buried in the churchyard at Great Ellingham on July 3rd, 1892 aged 56 years.
+Just over a year after the 1891 census was taken, George Margetson is dead.
+On the 3rd July, 1892, 56 year old George Margetson was buried in the churchyard at Great Ellingham.

 Widow Ann Margetson